ntudpi/chatbotdpi/README.md

 User could both asks `where is lee wee nam?` and `where is exam paper?`.
 From the `where is lee wee nam?` point of view, we have to put `where is` as a keyword to classify it as expression to ask a location of a library.
 Therefore, when the user asks `where is exam paper?`, it could direct it to the library locations instead of exam paper.

-Surely it could be resolved, but the solution may not be simple.
-It requires complex context analysis, which is not feasible at the given time resources.

 ## Possible Improvements

 If this chatbot is continued to be developed, there are some things that possibly could be improved and things that are less likely doable.